 What is the fmp: URL protocol?

 This is a special url, prefixed with fmp, that is answered by FileMaker Pro (or Go) instead of by your browser.
-These URLs can contain scripts and script parameters and it is by opening URLs like this that DayBack Calendar can talk to FileMaker Pro.
+These URLs can contain scripts and script parameters and it is by opening URLs like this that webviewer apps like DayBack Calendar can talk to the FileMaker file they're inside of.

 The url protocol itself (the prefix) is registered with your operating system when FileMaker is installed.
 If you install more than one copy or uninstall lots of copies you can mess up this linkage of the URL with the most recent version of FileMaker and *no application* will answer the URL.